SamMartin92/milestone-project-heritage-housing-issues/README.md

 web: sh setup.sh && streamlit run app.py
 ```
  * Once you are ready to deploy, create a requirements.txt file to specify all the libraries need to run this app.
 This can be created in your root directory by running the command `pip freeze --local > requirement.txt`.
- * Create runtime.txt file in root directory and specify the version of pyhton you are running the app on.
+ * Create runtime.txt file in root directory and specify the version of python you are running the app on.
  * See steps on how project was deployed to Heroku below.
 ### Heroku